easyops-cn/next-tsx/packages/core/README.md

 # @next-tsx/core

-It contains the core interfaces.
+It contains only the core interfaces.